cbrintnall/AGodotCommandPalette/README.md

 - Starting the search_string with \"as \" or \"sa \" will show ALL SCENES.
 - Starting the search_string with \": \" followed by an integer will jump to that line in the script editor.
 - Starting the search_string with \"_ \" will show the available code snippets.
 Activating a snippet will insert it at the cursor position.
 Custom snippets can be created by editing CodeSnippets.cfg.
 Follow the key naming scheme.
 Take a look at _paste_code_snippet(), if you want to know how the snippet parts are merged.
 By default a few virtual methods are implemented.
+- Ending the search_string with " e" when using the code snippets, will insert the snippet at the end of the file (instead of at the cursor position).

 - Opening a script also opens the scene, which the script is attached to.
 It only works if the script is attached to the scene root.
 This gives you autocompletion on the Node(Paths) and their methods.